go-nacelle/process/README.md

 ### Registration

 Initializers and processes are registered to a `ProcessContainer` which is subsequently used by a runner in order to ensure the correct initialization order.
-The runner should not be used directly -- instead, use the bootstrapper in [nacelle](https://github.com/go-nacelle/nacelle).
+The bootstrapper [nacelle](https://nacelle.dev/docs/core) handles initialization and invocation of the runner.

 Initializers are run in sequence, one at a time, in the order that they are registered to the process container.
 If any initializer fails, then any previously successful initializers are finalized and the application exits with an error.
 Finalizers are run in the reverse order that they are initialized.